Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and 8 Things You Didn’t Know

 • Strenuous: Rainbow Falls Trail (5.4 miles out & back, △1700 feet)

-The best places to stay in the Smoky Mountains range from campgrounds to cabin rentals to fancy hotels.
+The best places to stay in the Smoky Mountains range from cabin rentals to fancy hotels.
 It just depends on your personal style of travel.

 downtown gatlinburg